Yandex Cloud

 '_string': ['foo']})

-You can use df as a variable in queries to Yandex Query.
-During query execution, the df value is used to create a temporary table also named df.
-The table can be used within the Yandex Query query that is currently running.
+You can use the df variable when querying Yandex Query.
+During query execution, the system uses the df value to create a temporary table also named df.
+This table can then be used within the Yandex Query query.

 %%yq